-The New York Times (NYT) dropped its downloadable application for BlackBerry users, dealing a setback to Research In Motion Ltd. (RIM) as it races to introduce a new version of the mobile device early next year.
+The New York Times (NYT:US) dropped its downloadable application for BlackBerry users, dealing a setback to Research In Motion Ltd. (RIM) as it races to introduce a new version of the mobile device early next year.

 BlackBerry users can still access the newspaper through the mobile website, which will become the focus of its electronic- publishing efforts, New York Times Co. said in a message on its site.
-Users of Apple Inc.’s iPhone and devices built on Google Inc. (GOOG)’s Android software can still get their New York Times news through dedicated apps.
+Users of Apple Inc.’s iPhone and devices built on Google Inc. (GOOG:US)’s Android software can still get their New York Times news through dedicated apps.

 RIM is fighting to stay relevant to U.S. consumers after sales in the country fell 47 percent last year.
 The company’s share of the U.S. smartphone market shrank to 12 percent in the first quarter, from 16 percent in the previous three months, according to research firm ComScore Inc. Google’s Android accounted for 51 percent, while Apple had 31 percent.